Steve Hutchinson (American football)

-Steven J. Hutchinson (born November 1, 1977) is an American former professional football player who played as a guard for twelve seasons in the National Football League (NFL).
-He played college football for the University of Michigan, and was named a unanimous All-American.
-The Seattle Seahawks picked him in the first round of the 2001 NFL Draft, and he also played for the Minnesota Vikings and Tennessee Titans.
-He is a seven-time Pro Bowl selection.
-He was inducted into the Pro Football Hall of Fame in 2020.
+Steven J. Hutchinson (born November 1, 1977) is an American former professional football player who was a guard for 12 seasons in the National Football League (NFL).
+He played college football for the Michigan Wolverines, and was named a unanimous All-American.
+The Seattle Seahawks selected him in the first round of the 2001 NFL draft, and he also played for the Minnesota Vikings and the Tennessee Titans.
+A seven-time Pro Bowl selection, he was inducted into the Pro Football Hall of Fame in 2020.

-Early years
+Early life

 Hutchinson was born in Fort Lauderdale, Florida.
 He attended Coral Springs High School in Coral Springs, Florida, and played high school football for the Coral Springs Colts.
 He graduated in 1996.

 In 2007, he was named to FHSAA's All-Century Team that listed the Top 33 football players in the state of Florida's 100-year history of high school football.

 College career

 While attending the University of Michigan, Hutchinson played for coach Lloyd Carr's Michigan Wolverines football team from 1996 to 2000.
 During his redshirt year in 1996, he moved from defensive tackle to offensive guard, and earned a starting position on the 1997 Michigan team that won the Associated Press national championship.

 Hutchinson excelled as a four-year starter, and did not allow a sack during his final two seasons as a Wolverine.
 He was a two-year team captain, four-year All-Big Ten selection, Big Ten Offensive Lineman of the Year, and a two-time All-American—including unanimous first-team All-American honors as a senior in 2000.
 He also won the Jim Parker Award from the Touchdown Club of Columbus, and was an Outland Trophy finalist.

 Professional career

 Seattle Seahawks

-Drafted in the first round of the 2001 NFL Draft by the Seattle Seahawks, Hutchinson spent his first five seasons with Seattle.
+Drafted in the first round of the 2001 NFL draft by the Seattle Seahawks, Hutchinson spent his first five seasons with Seattle.
 In March 2006, Hutchinson, a free agent, was designated as Seattle's transition player.

 While with the Seahawks, Hutchinson made it to 3 Pro Bowls and earned 3 All-Pro honors.
-He was also a key lineman who blocked for Shaun Alexander in his 2005 MVP season on the way to the Seahawks appearance in Super Bowl XL, where they lost to the Pittsburgh Steelers 21-10.
+He was also a key lineman who blocked for Shaun Alexander in his 2005 MVP season on the way to the Seahawks appearance in Super Bowl XL, where they lost to the Pittsburgh Steelers 21–10.
 This would be his final game as a member of the Seattle Seahawks.